uriel0byte/Cybersecurity-Writeups/Hack The Box/HTB-Sherlocks/Noxious/README.md

 ---

-**Task 5 — What was the typo the victim made when navigating to the file share?**
+**Task 5 — What was the typo made by the victim when navigating to the file share that caused his credentials to be leaked?**

 > `DCC01`